ollulceland/Music-Library-SQL/README.md

 # Music-Database

+## Project Brief:

-## This is the final project of _Code First: Girls x Coding Kickstarter - (Remote) Introduction to Data and SQL Programming_.
+This is the final project of _Code First: Girls x Coding Kickstarter - (Remote) Introduction to Data and SQL Programming_.
 Our goal is to create a relational music database that contains with minimum 8 tables.

 ### Minimum tasks include: